 To establish the starting point for the offence within the relevant range, there are four stages within Step 1.

-The first stage is to consider consequence by assessing the harm caused by the offence.
+The first stage is to consider CONSEQUENCE by assessing the harm caused by the offence.
+This should include an assessment of the evidence.

 CONSEQUENCE may be demonstrated by the following, apart from value: